5 ways to optimize your immunityPersonal · Jan 14, 2021

 The scientific information provided in this article was provided by Dr. Diane McIntosh, TELUS Chief Neuroscience Officer.
 It was adapted from her original writing, titled “The immune system, COVID-19 and mental health" published on October 7, 2020.

-Akira by TELUS Health supports your physical and mental health by giving you access to 24/7 on-demand healthcare.
+TELUS Health Virtual Care supports your physical and mental health by giving you access to 24/7 on-demand healthcare.
 Available via smartphone or computer, in French and English, it instantly connects you or your family members to Canadian healthcare providers through encrypted text and video chat.
 Access care when you need medical advice, referrals to specialists, requests for new prescriptions or refills, wellness services and access to registered mental health specialists.